-Code F. Undistributed capital gains credit.
-Code F represents taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
-Report these taxes on line 70 of Form 1040, check box "a" for Form 2439, and enter "Form 1120S."
+Code H. Undistributed capital gains credit.
+Code H represents taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
+Report these taxes on line 68 of Form 1040, check box "a" for Form 2439, and enter "Form 1120S."
 Reduce the basis of your stock by this tax.

-Code G. Credit for alcohol used as fuel.
+Code I. Alcohol and cellulosic biofuel fuels credit.
 If this credit includes the small ethanol producer credit, the corporation will provide additional information on an attached statement.
-If no statement is attached, report this amount on line 5 of Form 6478, Credit for Alcohol Used as Fuel.
-If a statement is attached, see the instructions for Form 6478, line 5.
+If no statement is attached, report this amount on line 9 of Form 6478, Alcohol and Cellulosic Biofuel Fuels Credit.
+If a statement is attached, see the instructions for Form 6478, line 9.

-Code H. Work opportunity credit.
+Code J. Work opportunity credit.
 Report this amount on line 3 of Form 5884, Work Opportunity Credit.